 Welcome to TickPick's detailed Fenway Park seating chart page.
 We have everything you need to know about Fenway Park from detailed row and seat numbers, to where the best seats are.
 Have a question about seat obstructions, concert configurations, venue parking or anything else relating to Fenway Park?
 Ask below in the comments!No hidden service fees.
 100% BuyerTrust guarantee.

 Welcome to TickPick’s Boston Red Sox Seating Chart.
-Here we will cover everything you need to know before purchasing cheap Red Sox Tickets, including Fenway Park interactive, 360-degree in-seat views, best seats, club seats, and much more.
-Boston Red Sox Seating Chart (hover over any section below for a row breakdown) Note: Hover over the […]Read More →
+Here we will cover everything you need to know before purchasing cheap Red Sox Tickets, including Fenway Park interactive, 360-degree in-seat views, best seats, club seats, and where you can find the same Boston Red Sox seats at prices 10% cheaper than our leading competitor.
+Boston Red […]Read More →

 Red Sox fans are known as some of the best in all of baseball, which is why Fenway Park sells out every single Sox game each year.
 This sort of dedication from fans who spend four hours at the ballpark warrants some great food options at the very least, and one question many hungry fans […]Read More →

 Fenway Park follows the standard venue seat number logic, in that seat number 1 will always be closest to the lower number section adjacent to it.
 For example, seat number 1 in Grandstand 8 will be closest to the highest seat number in Grandstand 7, and the highest seat number in Grandstand 8 will be adjacent to seat number 1 in Grandstand 9.